lavafroth/envy-rs/README.md

 ## Where is the Golang tool?

 This is a rewrite of my Golang project Envy in pure Rust.
-The Go tool has been sunset in favor of this tool because the former tool used poor concurrency patterns (leading to data races) and ineffectively used regular expressions instead of implementing a smaller subset of it for the specific use case.
+The Go tool has been phased out in favor of this tool because the former used unsafe concurrency patterns (leading to data races) and ineffective regular expressions instead of implementing a smaller subset of it for the specific use case.
 In terms of performance this version is around 4 times faster than the go tool.
 Here are the benchmarks: